Clearing applicants who do not meet the standard requirements as specified on the Entry tab may be considered.

 Learning and Teaching

-You will be stimulated by the course and encouraged to become a proactive autonomous learner through a variety of means.
-These will include face-to-face lectures and tutorials, electronic virtual learning environments, laboratory-based practical work and independent project work.
+Learn through a mix of face-to-face lectures and tutorials, virtual learning environments, laboratory-based practical work, and independent project work.

 Showcase your work

-Our students regularly showcase their inventions at UWE Bristol's annual plan + make degree show.
-Past exhibits include a proprietary network, enabling music streaming, and a computer hardware simulator for teaching secondary school students about computer architecture.
+Past exhibits include a proprietary network enabling music streaming and a hardware simulator for teaching secondary school students about computer architecture.

 Careers / Further study